-Analysis of your menu makeup and product mix takes time, requires effort, and can be confusing without the right system.
+Analyzing your menu and product mix takes time and effort, and it can be challenging as hell without the right tools.

-But it's absolutely necessary for anybody running a restaurant.
+But it's absolutely necessary to run a restaurant.

-Now, in the wake of the release of Toast's Food Cost Calculator, it's a great time to explain what menu analysis is and why it's important.
+With the help of Toast's Food Cost Calculator, let's explore what menu analysis is and why it's important.

-Menu analyzing (or menu analysis) is an extremely broad term, yet its importance cannot be overstated.
-Menu analyzing encompasses an understanding of the fonts, styles, and copy used on your tangible menus as well as the product mix of food and ingredients you decide to use for recipes in the kitchen.
+Menu analyzing (or menu analysis) is a broad term encompassing an understanding of the fonts, styles, and copy used on your tangible menus as well as the product mix of food and ingredients you decide to use for recipes in the kitchen.

-This process is ongoing and will require an in-depth understanding of your restaurant's brand and image as well as restaurant metrics such as gross profit, cost of goods sold, and sales volume.
-For that reason, many restaurateurs don't take the time to analyze their menu.
+This process is ongoing and will require an in-depth understanding of your restaurant's brand and image as well as restaurant performance metrics like gross profit, cost of goods sold, and sales volume.
+For that reason, many restaurateurs don't take the time to analyze their menus.
 But that could be detrimental to your success.
-Let's go over five reasons why restaurateurs need to actually take some time to analyze their menu.

-Menu engineering is one of the primary responsibilities for restaurateurs.
+More broadly, menu engineering is one of the primary responsibilities for restaurant operators and managers.